 Cabinet pull handles come in a range of sizes, shapes and designs to add the finishing touches to your furniture.
 Pull handles for cabinets can be minimalistic, in curved or linear designs, whilst more traditional pull handles include classic D handles and cast iron handles.

-Door knobs can also be used for your cupboard doors and cabinets, to update a room or add finishing touches to a piece of furniture.
+Door knobs can also be used on cupboard doors and cabinet knobs can also be used to update a room or add finishing touches to a piece of furniture.
 They come in a range of styles, shapes and colours to suit your home, from contemporary square knobs to traditional brass and wooden circular knobs.

 Was this guide useful?